-During a heightened biosecurity situation, target efforts against the properties of the disease and organisms that cause it.
+During an enhanced situation, target efforts against the properties of the disease and organisms that cause it.
 As discussed in previous chapters, this includes knowing the route of transmission of disease so C&D procedures can be targeted toward contaminated areas.
-Select effective disinfectants working against the particular organism (see Table 16.5 and Annex A).
+Select effective disinfectants working against the particular organism (see Table 1.6 and Annex A).